UMH 20x7x35 [M4] / N38

 Disadvantages of neodymium magnets:

-• Possible danger to health from tiny fragments of magnets pose a threat, when accidentally ingested, which is particularly important in the context of children's health.
-Additionally, small elements of these devices can complicate diagnosis after entering the body.
+- Health risk to health from tiny fragments of magnets can be dangerous, when accidentally ingested, which becomes significant in the context of child safety.
+It's also worth noting that miniscule components of these magnets can be problematic in medical diagnosis after entering the body.

 Dust and powder from neodymium magnets are flammable.